-We played every festival we could from the Soda Pop festival to the Mar y Sol festival in Puerto Rico...Our manager Rick Bowen wanted to surprise us by chartering a plane to take us to the gig.
+We played every festival we could from the Soda Pop festival to the Mar y Sol festival in Puerto Rico.
+Our manager Rick Bowen wanted to surprise us by chartering a plane to take us to the gig.

 He invited a few friends and the vice president of Capitol and his wife to come with us.
-The plane that he got was a old World War 2 plane that was being refurbished and wasn’t done yet.
+The plane that he got was an old World War 2 plane that was being refurbished and wasn’t done yet.
 The plane had no seats but 2 sofas to sit on.
 It also didn’t have a bathroom.
-We had to use a Kentucky Fried Chicken box between blankets...not enough room for everyone to sit so we ended up sitting on the floor of the plane.
+We had to use a Kentucky Fried Chicken box between blankets.
+Not enough room for everyone to sit so we ended up sitting on the floor of the plane.
 A normal flight to Puerto Rico from Ft.
 Lauderdale usually takes a couple of hours...it took us 4 hours.
 The plane could only fly so high and we ended up running into a huge storm.
 We ended up losing altitude and the plane just dropped for about 30 seconds...Talk about fear.
 The plane had no lights inside and all we could hear was thunder and lighting.
 It was pitch black...We finally regained altitude and proceeded on our way.
 When we finally landed...one of the front tires went flat as we were coming to a stop.
-At that point the doors opened and everyone in the plane ran for the weeds...cause nobody was gonna use that Kentucky Fried Chicken box...
+At that point the doors opened and everyone in the plane ran for the weeds...cause nobody was gonna use that Kentucky Fried Chicken box.

 By this time Capitol was forever trying to make us commercial.
 They wanted us to be a top 40 band.
 That just wasn’t us.
 We lost our original producer after the Bang album and the staff producer Capitol got us, was not as sharp musically as Michael was.
 We pretty much ended up producing the Mother album and the Music album ourselves.
 Instead of Marshall Amps we used Fender amps and the music became more poppy by this point.
 I love the Music album but after Tony left we could never regain the drive and focus we had early on.
-We used Bruce Gary again on the record and also ended up recording our “lost singles" Slow Down...Feels Nice...and Make Me Pretty to fullfil our contract with Capitol.
-Me and Frankie were extremely frustrated by the lack of support from our label and the fact that we could never find someonee to replace Tony only made it worse.
+We used Bruce Gary again on the record and also ended up recording our “lost singles”: “Slow Down, “Feels Nice” and “Make Me Pretty” to fulfill our contract with Capitol.
+Me and Frankie were extremely frustrated by the lack of support from our label and the fact that we could never find someone to replace Tony only made it worse.
 We were ready by then to hang it up.
 Which turned out to be a bad decision.
-Instead of regrouping and finding another label...we decided to go our separate ways.
+Instead of regrouping and finding another label, we decided to go our separate ways.
 Frankie had an opportunity in Texas and I stayed back east playing with a couple of bands...nothing special.
 And nothing that was as good as what we had.

-Tony moved back east to Philly in 1999 and after years of being apart we clicked like we never lost a step...We did the RTZ record in Frankie’s basement and had a fantastic time.
-Its funny how when you make magic with someone...it never goes away.
+Tony moved back east to Philly in 1999 and after years of being apart we clicked like we never lost a step.
+We did the RTZ record in Frankie’s basement and had a fantastic time.
+It’s funny how when you make magic with someone...it never goes away.
 We wrote a lot of great songs for RTZ.
-By 2004...our old manager’s wife found the BangMusic site and asked us to reunite with our manager who in our minds really let us down the first time.
-We all went to Savannah...where Rick had a studio and proceeded to record The Maze.
-In the end his ego got in the way and though we were somewhat happy with the record...Under different circumstances it could have been done better.
+By 2004 our old manager’s wife found the Bang Music site and asked us to reunite with our manager who in our minds really let us down the first time.
+We all went to Savannah where Rick had a studio and proceeded to record The Maze.
+In the end his ego got in the way and though we were somewhat happy with the record, under different circumstances it could have been done better.
 Some things never change.

 What are you doing these days?

-These days...been doing a lot of writing...
+These days I have been doing a lot of writing.
 Tony still writes most of the lyrics and we’ve been trying to place songs with other artists.
 Been doing a solo thing and trying to enjoy my passion.
 It never went away and I know it never will.

 Thank you for remembering and enjoying our music and thanks for the interview.
 And always remember to “Keep On”...

-© Copyright http://psychedelicbaby.blogspot.com/2011
+© Copyright http://www.psychedelicbabymag.com/2011